-Recipient institutions: Tracked recipient NDBs are located across a wide range of geographies and are governed by a diverse array of mandates (e.g., flexible, infrastructure, EXIM, MSMEs, agriculture, etc.).
-The vast majority (84%) of MDB-to-NDB climate-related finance is received by NDBs with a flexible or infrastructure-focused mandate (see Table 4).
-However, smaller amounts of finance are also received by banks with a local government, EXIM, agriculture, or MSME focus.
+Recipient institutions: Tracked recipient NDBs are located across a wide range of geographies and are governed by a diverse array of mandates (e.g., flexible, infrastructure, EXIM, MSMEs, agriculture, etc.).24 The vast majority (81%) of MDB-to-NDB climate-related finance is received by NDBs with a flexible or infrastructure-focused mandate (see Table 4).
+However, smaller amounts of finance are also received by banks with a local government, EXIM, MSME, or agriculture focus.